 Financial markets are always going to be subject to varying levels of volatility.
 Share prices can be affected by consumer perceptions and confidence, and particular markets and sectors may experience volatility at different times.
 Market performance may also reflect a reaction to economic, legislative, and corporate factors.

-There is inherent risk in every investment – some are just not as obvious as others.
+There is an inherent risk in every investment – some are just not as obvious as others.
 For example, if you choose low-risk investments such as cash or other defensive assets, portfolios may be at risk of a return that doesn’t keep up with inflation.
 Conversely, high-risk assets often bring a greater chance of volatility.

-Diversification allows you to spread the risk across growth and defensive assets and help to reduce the risk of concentrated losses.
+Diversification allows you to spread the risk across growth and defensive assets and helps to reduce the risk of concentrated losses.
 It’s a way of balancing out the highs and lows that can occur.

 Depending on your overall investment strategy, you may look to diversify within an:

-- asset class – cash, shares, property, fixed interest, etc,
+- asset class – cash, shares, property, fixed interest, etc.,

 - market – local or global assets, or